johanmoritz/heard-when-vue3/README.md

 - Add more options for users, such as "How to play" and "Statistics".
 - Improve the UI
 - Get store and routing between paths in place
+- Squash some logic bugs
+- Add loading and error states where needed

 ## Our project file structure

 ## Our project file structure
 We only include description/purpose of the files in /src as the rest of them are only to do with configuration and running of the app.
+/firebase includes backend code which can be ignored in the scope of the course.

 **/auth/index.ts**
 - this is where the OAuth integration needed for connecting to Spotify API is set up.